Newegg: Services

 In November 2016, Newegg announced a new checkout feature that lets Newegg.com customers choose to have their package held for pickup at one of more than 2,500 FedEx Corp. locations, including 1,800 FedEx retail stores.

 In January 2017, Indiegogo and Newegg announced a partnership whereby Newegg provides select crowdfunding campaigns with social exposure; guidance on go-to-market and sales strategies; and assistance with order fulfillment, shipping, and logistical options to help get their products into customer's hands quickly and efficiently.

 In May 2017, Newegg formally rolled out Newegg Logistics, designed to help B2C and B2B e-commerce sellers and other organizations streamline order fulfillment, shipment, and returns.

 In October 2017, Newegg unveiled Newegg Now, a weekly Livestream featuring tech commentary and reviews, as well as time-sensitive deals available exclusively during each Newegg Now broadcast.

-In February 2019, Newegg announced a program called Newegg online work, Employees interested in part-time work are randomly selected to make purchases.
+In February 2019, Newegg announced a program called Newegg online work.
+Employees interested in part-time work are selected at random to make purchases.

 In May 2020, Newegg formally launched a direct-to-consumer (D2C) initiative to help its vendor partners maximize their reach within the Newegg platform.

 In June 2020, Newegg introduced the Newegg PC Builder, an online configurator that lets customers configure and source all the components needed to build a custom PC.
 While the June 2020 release was limited to customers in North America, in August 2020, the company expanded the configurator to the countries it serves in Europe, Asia Pacific, Latin America, and the Middle East.

 In February 2021, Newegg announced a program called Newegg Shuffle, where consumers interested in hot tech devices are chosen at random to make a purchase.

 In May 2021, Newegg launched an automotive category offering with a vehicle-specific year/make/model/options navigation interface.

 In June 2022, Newegg debuted Gaming PC Finder, a personalization tool to evaluate gaming PC specs, components, and performance options.